Who are Carers WA?

 Other types of carers

-The term ‘carer’ is often used to describe roles and activities that are different to those supported by Carers WA.
+The term ‘carer’ is often used to describe people who are not eligible for supports by Carers WA.
+These include those below:

-- Paid carers or care workers: are paid a salary or hourly rate to look after people with care needs
+- Paid carers, also known as carers, caregivers, support workers or care workers: are paid a salary or hourly rate to look after people with care needs

-- Foster carers: are people or families who are paid to look after children and young people in their own home
+- Foster carers: are people or families who are paid or reimbursed to look after children or young people with or without special care needs in their own home

 Who do Carers WA support?